laravel/docs/cache.md

 <a name="managing-locks-across-processes"></a>
 ### Managing Locks Across Processes

 Sometimes, you may wish to acquire a lock in one process and release it in another process.
 For example, you may acquire a lock during a web request and wish to release the lock at the end of a queued job that is triggered by that request.
-In this scenario, you should pass the lock's scoped "owner token" to the queued job so that the job can re-instantiate the lock using the given token:
+In this scenario, you should pass the lock's scoped "owner token" to the queued job so that the job can re-instantiate the lock using the given token.

-    // Within Controller...
+In the example below, we will dispatch a queued job if a lock is successfully acquired.
+In addition, we will pass the lock's owner token to the queued job via the lock's `owner` method:

     $podcast = Podcast::find($id);

-    $lock = Cache::lock('foo', 120);
+    $lock = Cache::lock('processing', 120);

     if ($result = $lock->get()) {
         ProcessPodcast::dispatch($podcast, $lock->owner());
     }

-    // Within ProcessPodcast Job...
+Within our application's `ProcessPodcast` job, we can restore and release the lock using the owner token:

-    Cache::restoreLock('foo', $this->owner)->release();
+    Cache::restoreLock('processing', $this->owner)->release();

 If you would like to release a lock without respecting its current owner, you may use the `forceRelease` method:

-    Cache::lock('foo')->forceRelease();
+    Cache::lock('processing')->forceRelease();

 <a name="adding-custom-cache-drivers"></a>
 ## Adding Custom Cache Drivers